dannguyen/filestash/README.md

-# filestash
+# Dan Nguyen's filestash: a mirror of random files

-Just a place for me to upload random files that I want publicly accessible and have no other obvious place to store
+Just a place for me to upload random files that I want publicly accessible URLs to refer to.